1. How long do I have to complete the real estate course?

 5. What do I do once I complete the course?

 You must take the real estate licensing exam.
 The exam is given at multiple locations around the state and is offered daily.
 The exam is administered by Pearson Vue.
 You are given 3 hours to take the exam which consists of 2 parts, the National part and the Louisiana part.
 You must score at least 70% on the National part and 75% on the Louisiana part.
 To register for the exam you must first turn in your license application, license fee, and school certificate to the Louisiana Real Estate Commission in Baton Rouge.
-They will give you a certificate of eligibility to take the licensing exam.
+They will give you an authorization to take the licensing exam.
 The exam is administered by PSI and you must contact PSI by phone or online (psiexams.com) to register for the exam.
 You must contact them at least two days before the day that you wish to take the exam.
 It is a good idea to call earlier if possible as there may not be a seat available on the day you desire.
 When you complete the class we will give you all the materials you will need to apply for your license and for the exam.

 6. How much will it cost to take the state exam?

 The exam fee charged by PSI is $85.

 7. What if I fail the real estate licensing exam?

 You can re-take the exam, however you must contact the LREC to obtain a new exam authorization form.
 We strongly advise that you be prepared before you take the exam for the first time.
 The best way to prepare for the exam is to attend all the required classes, take the practice exams – both in your book and by computer if available, use our computer lab if you are in the Baton Rouge area, and study!